-To clean the grease filter, place it in hot or boiling water with some dish soap or a similar grease-removing agent.
+To clean the grease filter, place the it in hot or boiling water with some dish soap or a similar grease-removing agent.
 Let it soak for a while to allow the grease to soften.
 Then scrub with a sponge or soft brush.
 Remove and clean the filter thoroughly once a month.

 Some hood filters are also dishwasher-safe.
 Make sure to dry the filter thoroughly before reinstalling it.